 AWARENESS OF SMALL THINGS: DO THEY MATTER?

 This hard copy poetry book had a hideous dust jacket on it, something I just don’t understand.
 Books are almost always classically beautiful on their own, without the quickly outdated dust covers publishers decide to add.
 I usually remove the cover and throw it away.
 The only exception I can think of is Eugene Peterson’s As Kingfisher’s Catch Fire.
-That book has a beautiful dust jacket that I think I’d still love in ten years, had my dog not literally eaten it and the book it was protecting—chewed a whole corner right off, ripped and defaced so many good words—in a fit of Vizsla separation anxiety.
+That book has a beautiful dust jacket.
+I think I’d still love it in ten years, had my dog not literally eaten it and the book it was protecting—chewed a whole corner right off, ripped and defaced so many good words—in a fit of Vizsla separation anxiety.

 I will never forget that she chewed Peterson’s book on the very day he passed into his great reward.
 I heard he had died, and then I came home to find my living room strewn with his work.
 Does that mean anything?